 Continue the presentation.

-When Squadron Officer School started teaching emotional intelligence in the mid-2000s, they found that before even knowing what emotional intelligence was, many people discounted the idea.
+When the Professional Military Education school began teaching the topic of emotional intelligence in the mid-2000s, they found that before even knowing what emotional intelligence was, many people discounted the idea.
 Even today, many continue to do discount it for lots of reasons:

 They think it is based on social – fuzzy – science.